sbs20/laboratory/README.md

 ## Background and purpose
 The purposes of this project is to distil various tasks into simple easy to follow steps.
-No doubt the recipes could be automated; no doubt they appear elsewhere - I have credited references where appropriate - but I keep forgetting and losing links and it's annoying.
+No doubt the recipes could be automated; no doubt they appear elsewhere - I have credited references where appropriate - but I kept forgetting and losing links and it's annoying.
 So I started this project.

 ## Hardware and software